MERMAID: Memory-Enhanced Retrieval and Reasoning with Multi-Agent Iterative Knowledge Grounding for Veracity Assessment: Main Results

 \section{Main Results}

 In this section, we analyze the results on two primary metrics: overall performance and search efficiency (memory module).
 Given computational constraints, we first utilized three LLM-generated response datasets to optimize our framework's configuration.
 Based on these results, we then evaluated four selected models (GPT-4o, GPT-5-mini, OSS-120B, and Qwen-2.5-70B) on two Natural Claim datasets.
+We performed all experiments three times and reported the average.